merchant/palantir/README.md

 It can be used to delete unused variables and to ensure that all of the required variables exist in the database.

+Testing

 The SQL script works with Microsoft SQL Server and has been tested on both 2008 and 2012 environments.
+This should work with version 1 of the software onwards.